-1.10 Delays in the Transaction Obtaining Signed Contract at the Earliest Opportunity The seller's lawyer may leave the buyer's details blank on the draft contract so that the buyer's lawyer may fill those in by hand and be confirmed on Exchange of Contracts, if necessary This enables both the buyer and the seller's lawyer to report to the client early 15 and request that their client sign the contract prior to final approval which the lawyers will do on their behalf, initialling any agreed amendments as agent for their client with their verbal or emailed authority.
-16 1.11 Delays to the transaction Avoiding Delays on Completion Employ the Conveyancer's Code for Completion to enable funds to be transmitted the day before Completion.
+When sending a contract pack by email each document should be a separate attachment.
+1.10 Delays in the Transaction Leasehold Enquiries Avoid delays by advising the client that payment will be required by the Lease Administrator for providing the information required by the buyer's lawyer.
+Request referrers and estate agents encourage sellers to make contact with the Lease Administrator at the point of marketing to establish the cost and procedure to obtain the information.
+Check the Proprietorship Register of the superior Title to the lease to see if there is an email address recorded.
+1.11 Delays in the Transaction Obtaining Signed Contract at the Earliest Opportunity The seller's lawyer may leave the buyer's details blank on the draft contract so that the buyer's lawyer may fill those in by hand and be confirmed on Exchange of Contracts, if necessary.
+Alternatively, a digital version of the contract can be signed digitally.
+This enables both the buyer and the seller's lawyer to report to the client early and request that their client sign the contract prior to final approval which the lawyers will do on their behalf, initialling any agreed amendments as agent for their client with their verbal or emailed authority.

+1.12 Delays to the transaction Avoiding Delays on Completion Employ the Conveyancer's Code for Completion to enable funds to be transmitted the day before Completion.
 If unable to use the Code, request client and lender monies to arrive at least the day before Completion and check with the sender, in advance, to ensure that they will be sent.
-Set up telegraphic transfers the day before Completion when in funds, to go first thing on the day of Completion, as appropriate.
+Highlight early in the transaction to clients that their bank may limit the amount which they can send in one day, so that they can make alternative arrangements.
+Set up funds transfers the day before Completion when in funds, to go first thing on the day of Completion, as appropriate.
 2.0 Additional Enquiries Avoiding Unnecessary Additional Enquiries Limit all additional enquiries to those relating to title or required by your client.
-17 Seller's lawyers may refuse to answer Additional Enquiries which do not relate to the title, are not property specific or appear to be "standard" and have not been raised on the instructions of the buyer or lender.
-Buyer's lawyers should avoid requesting unnecessary documentation eg Blanket Tree Preservation orders, FENSA or CERTAS, Cavity Wall Insulation or Gas Safe Certificates revealed by the Local Search unless the nature of the transaction or the lender requires it.
-Prior to raising an enquiry relating to an entry revealed by the Local Search, check whether sufficient information is freely available on the Local Authority's portal in the first instance.
+15 Seller's lawyers may refuse to answer additional enquiries which do not relate to the title, are not property specific or appear to be "standard" and have not been raised on the instructions of the buyer or lender.
+Buyer's lawyers should avoid requesting unnecessary documentation e.g. Blanket Tree Preservation orders, FENSA or CERTAS, Cavity Wall Insulation or Gas Safe Certificates revealed by the Local Search unless the nature of the transaction or the lender requires it.
+16 Prior to raising an enquiry relating to an entry revealed by the Local Search, check whether sufficient information is available on the Local Authority's portal.
+2.1 Additional Enquiries Providing Relevant Documentation on Request Assist the buyer's lawyer wherever possible by advising the seller that they are required to provide, at their own expense, documents which will be required by the buyer.
+For example, s.106 Planning Act Agreements of any age, Road and Sewer Adoption Agreements where a road or sewer is unadopted etc.

-&lt;sup>15 CQS Protocol: Stage B: Pre-Exchange: 33
+&lt;sup>15 CQS Protocol: Stage B: Pre-Exchange

-CQS Protocol: Stage B: Pre-Exchange: 38

-CQS Protocol: Stage B: Pre-Exchange: 32
+CQS: Stage B: Pre-exchange

+UKF Handbook s.5.5.4